The Ultimate Guide to Health and Wellness Stipends

 • Personal trainer or training sessions

-• Health & wellness coach
+• Health and wellness coach

 • Weight loss programs or nutrition classes